 How was Alliance for Coffee Excellence found

-In 2001, the American non-profit association Alliance for Coffee Excellence (ACE) was founded, with the primary purpose to organize the competitionannually with every host country.
+In 2001, the American non-profit association Alliance for Coffee Excellence (ACE) was founded, with the primary purpose to organize the competition annually with every host country.
 In 2003, the ACE website was launched, with an online auction for the sale of award-winning coffees.

 The Cup of Excellence has gradually expanded and today, in addition to Brazil, it is also being held in Colombia, Peru, El Salvador, Costa Rica, Nicaragua, Bolivia, Guatemala, Honduras, Mexico, Burundi and Rwanda (forthcoming Ethiopia first edition in 2020).
 Due to the rigorous selection of the winners, the event is often referred to as the “Coffee Oscars”.
 So far, more than 140 auctions have been held that have raised over $60.3 million in revenue for the farmers.
-We are proud that our coffee hunter Jordan Dabov has been a juror at CoE in Colombia, Costa Rica, Guatemala, Hunduras and four times in Brazil (link).
+We are proud that our coffee hunter Jordan Dabov has been a juror at CoE in Colombia, Costa Rica, Guatemala, Honduras and four times in Brazil.

 СоЕ jury members